anantm95/Pose-Guided-Dance-Sequence-Generation/README.md

-# pose-guided-dance-generation
+# Enhanced Variational U-net for Pose-Guided Dance Sequence Generation
-Source Code for Enhanced Variational U-Net based Pose Guided Dance Sequence Generation
+This project aims at using Variotional Autoencoders with adversarial learning in order to transfer a pose from one person to another maintaining the clothing and other semantic details.
+We generate dance sequences via frame-to-frame transfer.

 This is an extension to the work done by Esser et. al titled 'A Variational U-Net for Conditional Appearance and Shape Generation'.